Paul Buckle: Luton Town boss leaves for personal reasons

 The 42-year-old, who has been at Kenilworth Road for less than a year, led the Hatters to an FA Cup victory over Premier League Norwich last month.

-Luton went on to draw at Macclesfield hours after after Buckle's departure on Tuesday night.
+Luton went on to hours after after Buckle's departure on Tuesday night.

 Luton said Buckle's exit was "a result of genuine personal circumstances unrelated to his tenure as manager".